cyberholics/200-days-of-machine-learning/README.md

-### I will be using this repo to document my learning journey for the next 200 days.
-I will be summerising what i learned weekly using the **Learning week** folder.
+I will use this repo to document my learning journey for the next 200 days.
+### Repo structure
+- Learning Week folder: This folder contains the summary of my learning week
+- Projects: This folder contains projects I built during the 200 days of learning